 This is usually when a visitor knows exactly what they are looking for.
 This can be your brand’s name, or keywords that you rank quite highly for.
 For example, Yoast SEO ranks very highly for the term ‘Google Analytics’ however often what a visitor is looking for is Google Analytics itself.
 A good alternative here, would be ‘Google Analytics specialists’ however this one of the most competitive search terms as most digital marketing agencies advertise this.

 Naturally, all three of the other intents lead to transactional which is far more straightforward, but requires the other three to get a visitor there.
 Transactional intent is of course, the intent for when a visitor wants to make a purchase, but this does have other meanings.
-It can also be the decision to subscribe, particularly on Youtube however the transaction really depends on what your industry is.
+It can also be the decision to subscribe, particularly on YouTube however the transaction really depends on what your industry is.
+Only 3% of consumers or businesses across all industries are ready to buy, so if you’re appearing as a transactional sign its safe to say you have been researched for this.
+If you find website visitors are bouncing after a transactional search intent, it simply means that you don’t fit into what they are looking for from a business or in their budget range.

-You can help visitors to choose you for a transaction by optimising any product pages you may have with our SEO friendly content template, but there is backend SEO you need to undertake too.
+You can help visitors to choose you for a transaction by optimising any product pages you may have with our SEO Content Template, but there is backend SEO you need to undertake too.
+Check out our article on ‘What is SEO?’
 You can also advertise across social media to encourage visits to your online shop or services page.
 For services, you will need to create a funnel to ensure that a prospective customer converts.
 The easiest way is to ensure there are plenty of contact options on each service page.

 There are plenty of SEO software websites you can use to decipher what the intent of your website visitors is, but should you require any assistance please reach out to us on the contact form below.